SageData is based in Ottawa, Ontario, Canada

-Choose from grey scale, colour, size, daylight viewing, touch entry capability.
+Choose from grey scale, color, size, daylight viewing, touch entry capability.
 Trade off will be for price and battery life.

-Now less of an issue, as larger memory becomes standard.
+Now less of an issue, as larger memory became standard.

 Consider benefit of removable memory.
 Consider whether images are used, and whether system is batch or RF linked.

-Issues to consider include range of operation (RF is good, but effectively tethers the unit), Consider quantity of data to be accessed, requirements for timely data transfer, use of images.
+Issues to consider include range of operation.
+Consider quantity of data to be accessed, requirements for timely data transfer, use of images.